REVIEW: ALTITUDE OFF ROAD HIGHLANDER CAMPER TRAILER REVIEW

 Altitude also provides plenty of LED lighting in all the right places.
 Every compartment has its own light, including strip lighting to the interior and exterior tents as well as bedside lights and six other 12V power sockets for versatility.

 You and your partner will sleep peacefully on the queen-sized innerspring mattress, the underside of which is carpet lined for further insulation and ventilation.
 The ground space in the main tent is 2.7x2.2m.
-That allows room for family but you can easily add an optional full-sized kids’ room — complete with windows and sewn-in floor — which connects to the side door with Velcro.
+That allows room for family but you can easily add an optional full-sized kids’ room — complete with windows and sewn-in floor — which connects to the side door with hook and loop.